Have you encountered a blue screen of death error on your computer, and it points to an NTOSKRNL.exe as the root cause of the problem?

 Method 5: Run Windows Check Disk

-Try running a check disk scan using command prompt.
-CHCKDSK is a system tool for windows that scans system files and checks its logical integrity.
-It is possible that your hard drive encountered an error or it has a problem which causes Windows to not load properly.
+Try running a check disk scan using the command prompt.
+CHCKDSK is a system tool for windows that scans system files and checks their logical integrity.
+It is possible that your hard drive encountered an error or has a problem that causes Windows not to load correctly.

-Step 1: Press Windows key + S and search for Command Prompt.
+Step 1: Press the Windows key + S and search for Command Prompt.

-Step 2: Right click on command prompt and run it as Administrator.
+Step 2: Right-click on the command prompt and run it as Administrator.

-Step 4: Type “chckdsk” in command prompt and press enter
+Step 4: Type “chckdsk” in the command prompt and press enter

 Now, wait for the scan to finish running on your computer and reboot your system.
-After that, use it normally to see if the issue is still occurring on your computer.
+After that, use it usually to see if the issue is still occurring on your computer.

 On the other hand, if the issue still occurs on your computer, the last resort would be to reinstall a fresh copy of Windows on your computer.